 Tracking trends in transnational AI activity, such as cross-border investment and co-publication.

-Identifying leading AI institutions and companies within a country or group of countries using CAT's "top ten" features.
+Identifying leading AI organizations and companies within a country or group of countries using CAT's "top ten" features.

-We’ll add new public examples here as we learn about them.
+We’ll add new examples here as we learn about them.

 CAT uses different datasets for its research metrics, patent metrics, and investment metrics.